wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 4.15.28 =
+Fixed a few bugs in the Core Files Check that was preventing it from fixing some unusual file modifications.

 = 4.15.27 =
 Fixed a major bug that made multisite scan extremely slow and moved all ajax call out of the init function and into their own functions.